Stirling ton sees Ireland beat Zimbabwe

 But while the Irish bowling was tidy, all the headlines from Wednesday's victory will go to opener Stirling.

-Less than two weeks ago, the Belfast man starred in South Brave's triumph in the inaugural men's Hundred with a 61 from 36 balls which led to him been named as match hero, effectively the man of the match.
+Less than two weeks ago, the Belfast man starred in South Brave's triumph in the inaugural men's Hundred with a 61 from 36 balls which led to him been named as match hero - effectively the man of the match.

-Wednesday's innings at the county Londonderry venue moved Stirling, 30, up from ninth to seventh in the all-time international T20 run standings as he leapfrogged Australia's David Warner and Shoaib Malik to bring his tally to 2,343.
+His innings at the county Londonderry venue moved Stirling, 30, up from ninth to seventh in the all-time international T20 run standings as he leapfrogged Australia's David Warner and Shoaib Malik to bring his tally to 2,343.

 The Belfast man will have two opportunities on Thursday and Saturday at Bready to move above sixth-placed Eoin Morgan in the T20 international list with India's Virat Kohli leading the table on 3,159 runs.